Beating binary powering for polynomial matrices: Polynomial C-finite sequences

-for some $p_i(n,x) \in \K[n,x]$ (with $\ell$ and $\deg_x p_i$ independent of $n$).
+for some $p_i(n,x) \in \K[n,x]$ with $\ell$ and $\deg_x p_i$ independent of $n$.

 The most direct proof of \cref{thm:Ln} uses the explicit expression~\eqref{eq:polCrecSol} for $u_n(x)$ and the following classical fact about algebraic substitution into D-finite functions.
-Recall that a function $a(x)$ is called \emph{algebraic} over $\K(x)$ if it satisfies a non-trivial polynomial relation $P(x,a(x))=0$ for some $P(x,y) \in \K[x,y]$.
+Recall that a function $a(x)$ is called \emph{algebraic} over $\K(x)$ if it satisfies a nontrivial polynomial relation $P(x,a(x))=0$ for some $P(x,y) \in \K[x,y]$.
 Size and complexity bounds on differential equations for algebraic functions, and more generally on algebraic substitution, are given in~\cite{BCLSS07,KaPo17}.

 \begin{lemma} Let $a(x)$ be an algebraic function over $\K(x)$ and let $g(x)$ be D-finite.
 Then $f(x) = g(a(x))$ is D-finite.
-In particular, $a(x)^n$ satisfies a linear ODE of order and degree independent of $n$. \end{lemma} \begin{proof} The first part is a classical result, see for example~\cite[Thm.~2.7]{Stanley80}.
+In particular, $a(x)^n$ satisfies an LDE of order and degree independent of $n$. \end{lemma} \begin{proof} The first part is a classical result, see for example~\cite[Thm.~2.7]{Stanley80}.
 In the proof one shows that the vector space spanned over $\K(x)$ by $(f^{(i)}(x))_{i\geq0}$ is finite-dimensional over $\K(x,a(x))$ which is itself finite-dimensional over $\K(x)$.
 For the second part, it is enough to set $g(x) = x^n$ which satisfies $x g'(x) = n g(x)$. \end{proof}